The Human Truth Foundation

 1But it displeased Jonah exceedingly, and he was very angry.And it is grievous unto Jonah -- a great evil -- and he is displeased at it;

-Jonah 4:1-2 is mentioned on this page in a different section
+Jonah 4:1-2 is referenced on this page in a different section

-Jonah 4:1-3 is referenced on this page in 2.
+Jonah 4:1-3 is discussed on this page in 2.
 Jonah the False Prophet

 2And he prayed unto the LORD, and said, I pray thee, O LORD, was not this my saying, when I was yet in my country?
 Therefore I fled before unto Tarshish: for I knew that thou art a gracious God, and merciful, slow to anger, and of great kindness, and repentest thee of the evil.and he prayeth unto Jehovah, and he saith, `I pray Thee, O Jehovah, is not this my word while I was in mine own land -- therefore I was beforehand to flee to Tarshish -- that I have known that Thou `art' a God, gracious and merciful, slow to anger, and abundant in kindness, and repenting of evil?